Crypto Pump and Dumps: How To Spot & Avoid Them

 The cryptocurrency market is still in its relative infancy, and its lack of regulation leaves it open to manipulation from experienced con artists.
 One of the most common methods is called a “pump and dump scheme”.
 There are several ways scammers can implement such a strategy, which can make it tricky to spot new investors.
 Here are the telltale signs of how to spot a crypto pump and dump scheme:

-What's A Crypto Pump & Dump & How Does It Work?
+Crypto Pump & Dump & How They Work To Trick You

-However, just when the coin hits its “peak” price, the largest token holders will quickly exit their positions, toppling its value in a manner of minutes.
-As investors see a sudden drop in the price, they too scramble to liquidate their holdings before losing too much.
+However, just when the coin hits its “peak” price, the largest token holders will quickly exit their positions, toppling its value in minutes.
+As investors see a sudden drop in the price, they scramble to liquidate their holdings before losing too much.
 This sets off an avalanche of selling until the coin is rendered practically worthless.

-Why Are Pump & Dump Schemes So Prevalent In Crypto
+Pump & Dump Schemes Are Prevalent In Crypto

-The cryptocurrency industry is unfortunately home to a few fairly common scams.
-Perhaps the most frequently encountered is the pump and dump scheme.
+Unfortunately, the cryptocurrency industry is home to a few fairly common scams.
+Perhaps the most frequently encountered is the pump-and-dump scheme.
 This exploitative strategy has been around for a long time and is used in all sorts of financial markets, not just cryptos.
 However, it has become more prevalent in the blockchain industry due to a few factors.

 • Crypto often attracts younger, inexperienced investors who are more likely to trade on emotions like FOMO